-Under the Plan, all Classes of Claims and Interests are impaired and, to the extent Claims and Interests in those Classes are Allowed, the holders of those Claims or Interests will receive distributions under the Plan.
+Under the Plan, all Classes of Claims and Interests are impaired except Class 6 (the Allowed Secured Claim of the Utah Division of Oil, Gas and Mining) and, to the extent Claims and Interests in those impaired Classes are Allowed, the holders of those Claims or Interests may receive distributions under the Plan.
 As a result, holders of Claims or Interests in those Classes are entitled to vote to accept or reject the Plan.